 On June 10, 2005, Himax Taiwan's shareholders resolved the exchange of shares between Himax Taiwan and Himax Technologies, Inc. (the "Company") pursuant to Republic of China (ROC) Business Mergers and Acquisitions Law.
 Upon obtaining all necessary approvals from ROC authorities, the share exchange became effective on October 14, 2005, whereby all issued and outstanding common shares of Himax Taiwan were exchanged with Himax Technologies, Inc.'s new shares at a 1:1 ratio.
 The approval of the ROC Investment Commission is conditioned upon the satisfaction of certain undertakings the Company made to the ROC Investment Commission, including undertakings relating to the Company's plans to expand its investment in the ROC as well as undertakings to submit certain documentation after the effectiveness of the share exchange.
-Many of these undertakings are prospective, on-going obligations and have yet to be satisfied to date.
-Refer to Note 21 (i) for further details.
+Refer to Note 22 (j) for further details.
 Upon completion of the share exchange, Himax Taiwan became Himax Technologies, Inc.'s directly and wholly-owned subsidiary.

 On April 4 and 13, 2006, the Company completed its initial public offering and sold 17,290,588 American Depositary Shares ("ADSs"), representing 17,290,588 new ordinary shares, at an initial public offering price of US\$8.55 per ADS after deducting underwriting discounts and commissions.
-The Company received net proceeds, after deduction of the related offering costs, in the amount of \$147,408,000.
+The Company received net proceeds, after deduction of the related offering costs, in the amount of \$147,408 thousand.

-Since March 2006, the Company's ordinary shares have been quoted on the NASDAQ Global Market under the symbol "HIMX." in the form of ADSs.
+Since March 2006, the Company's ordinary shares have been quoted on the NASDAQ Global Select Market under the symbol "HIMX." in the form of ADSs.